Question from Gail: I’m getting ready to buy a new computer.

 3 – They use it to decide which ads they believe would be most relevant to you and then they show you ads based upon that info.

-While Windows 10’s “spying” can be rather intrusive, I don’t consider it to be malicious in any way.
+While Windows’ spying can be rather intrusive, I don’t consider it to be malicious in any way.
 (Lots of other folks will disagree, and that’s fine.)

-If Microsoft’s data collection practices bother you there are several Windows settings changes you can make that will greatly reduce the amount of data that Microsoft collects via Windows 10.
+If Microsoft’s data collection practices bother you there are several Windows settings changes you can make that will greatly reduce the amount of data that Microsoft collects via Windows 10 and/or 11.

-Unfortunately, those applicable privacy settings are spread far and wide throughout Windows, and that makes them difficult to track down and change one by one.
+Unfortunately, those applicable privacy settings are spread far and wide throughout the Windows installations, and that makes them difficult to track down and change one by one.

-However, there’s a fantastic free tool called WPD (short for Windows Privacy Dashboard) that places all of the essential Windows 10 privacy settings on one screen so you can change them all at once.
+However, there’s a fantastic free tool called WPD (short for Windows Privacy Dashboard) that places all of the essential Windows privacy settings on one screen so you can change them all in one place.
 Click here to check it out!